UConn vs. Miami (FL) Predictions & Picks - NCAA Tournament Final Four

 UConn Performance Insights

-- The Huskies outscore opponents by 14.4 points per game (scoring 78.8 points per game to rank 27th in college basketball while allowing 64.4 per outing to rank 35th in college basketball) and have a +533 scoring differential overall.
+- The Huskies' +533 scoring differential (outscoring opponents by 14.4 points per game) is a result of scoring 78.8 points per game (27th in college basketball) while giving up 64.4 per outing (35th in college basketball).

-- UConn grabs 36.3 rebounds per game (10th in college basketball) while conceding 26.3 per outing to its opponents.
+- UConn pulls down 36.3 rebounds per game (10th in college basketball) while conceding 26.3 per outing to its opponents.
 It outrebounds opponents by 10.0 boards per game.

-- UConn knocks down 9.1 three-pointers per game (30th in college basketball) at a 36.3% rate (67th in college basketball), compared to the 4.9 per game its opponents make at a 29.7% rate.
+- UConn makes 4.2 more threes per contest than the opposition, 9.1 (30th in college basketball) compared to its opponents' 4.9.

-- The Huskies rank 12th in college basketball by averaging 101.8 points per 100 possessions on offense, and defensively are 12th in college basketball, allowing 83.2 points per 100 possessions.

 Miami (FL) Performance Insights

-- The Hurricanes put up 79.6 points per game (21st in college basketball) while giving up 71.9 per outing (236th in college basketball).
-They have a +277 scoring differential and outscore opponents by 7.7 points per game.
+- The Hurricanes' +277 scoring differential (outscoring opponents by 7.7 points per game) is a result of putting up 79.6 points per game (21st in college basketball) while allowing 71.9 per outing (236th in college basketball).

-- The 32.2 rebounds per game Miami (FL) accumulates rank 147th in college basketball, 3.1 more than the 29.1 its opponents collect.
+- Miami (FL) wins the rebound battle by 3.1 boards on average.
+It collects 32.2 rebounds per game, 147th in college basketball, while its opponents grab 29.1.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.